DrFKNoble/pc_control_tutorials/python_serial/python_serial.md

 # **Introduction**

 In this presentation, I will describe:
-- How to communicate via a COM port using Python.
+- How to control an Arudino's pin via a COM port using Python.

 ---